The North Ronaldsay Sheep Festival

 Visitors vs Islanders football match

-(*all activities subject to Covid-19 regulations and subject to change)
+(*all activities are subject to change and weather dependent)

 JOIN US

-All skill levels are welcome, although we do not recommend that those under the age of 12 lift any heavy stones.
+We do not recommend that those under the age of 12 lift heavy stones.